UCI-GDIM31/class-activities-AlePerez25/README.md

 ### W3

+Part 1:
-We you make the parameter "friendship level = 0%-100%" and the return type (output) "type boolean = True(yes secret)/false(no secreat)".
+We make the parameter "friendship level = 0%-100%" and the return type (output) "type boolean = True(yes secret)/false(no secreat)".

+Part 2:
+1# Classes are used to implement/create components the metaphor that we create is "classes are like the ingredients of a plate.
+For example, classes can be the egg, or cake batter.
+And component is the cake"

+2# We think the balls get extremely bright if they bounce too much beacuse each time they bounce the ball color multiplier is applied making the values higher and in turn making the color brighter.

 ### a flag is the same as booleans.